 This treatment method consists of the knowledge, practices, and skills derived from a native population's beliefs, experiences, and theories.
 Traditional Paraguayan medicine, known as medicina popular (folk medicine), relies on herbal treatments and prayer to identify and cure illnesses, both physical and spiritual.
 Today, some Paraguayans use traditional herbal remedies, often overseen by a curandero (healer), in addition to modern Western medicine.
 Many Paraguayans add pohã ñana or yuyos (medicinal herbs) to their daily cups of yerba mate or tereré.
-Common examples of plants used in medicine are mandarin orange, chamomile, mint, lime, linden, and cedar.
+Common examples of plants used in medicine.
 Yuyeras (herb sellers) prepare and sell these remedies.